17.3 Presentation Structure

-Your attention-getter doesn't have to be at the beginning either.
+Sometimes you can surprise your audience by waiting until after the beginning to really catch their attention.
 I had a Math Education student who started in a typical fashion describing what she had researched about a certain way to teach the concept of dividing fractions.
-Then she stopped her presentation, grabbed a marker, and proceeded to teach us a concept--in this case a math concept--the way she would in a classroom by writing it out on the whiteboard.
-She did such a good job teaching the concept that it was like a lightbulb went off in everyone's brains--suddenly we understood how to divide fractions!
+Then she stopped her presentation, grabbed a marker, and proceeded to teach us a concept—in this case a math concept—the way she would in a classroom by writing it out on the whiteboard.
+She did such a good job teaching the concept that it was like a lightbulb went off in everyone's brains—suddenly we understood how to divide fractions!
 By showing rather than telling, this student proved her point that the new teaching method was effective.

 The point is that if you think outside the box and find a way to add interest to your topic, your audience will be more interested in your presentation and will keep listening.
 Think of how you can involve your audience in your presentation.

 One universal way to add interest to a presentation is to add some kind of story.
 (You can also refer to the section in Chapter 5 Style that talks about story.)
 According to Harvard psychologist Jerome Bruner, a person is 22 times more likely to remember a fact when it's told as part of a story (Harrison